bioconda/bioconda.github.io/_sources/recipes/damasker/README.rst.txt

    :replaces_section_title:
    :noindex:

-   DAMASKER\: Module to determine where repeats are and make soft\-masks of said
+   DAMASKER\: Module to determine where repeats are and make soft\-masks of said.

    :homepage: https://github.com/thegenemyers/DAMASKER
    :license: Custom